Identifying Household Pests 101

 Booklice

-Pale, wingless insects with a wide head, a narrow thorax, a large abdomen, thin antennae, and 6 legs
+Pale, wingless insects with an elongated body, thread-like antennae, and 6 legs

 Fruit Flies